mahmoodahmad100/php-mvc-model1/README.md

 # php-mvc-model1
-* will be developed the next week.
+* I will start developing this week.
 * this is going to be php repo based on MVC desing pattern.